Unity-Technologies/articulations-robot-demo/README.md

 The episodes end immediately when the robot touches the cube, and are limited to a maximum of 500 steps.
 At the beginning of each new episode, the robot is reset to its base pose, and the cube is moved to a random location on the table.

+#### Using a Pre-trained Model

+This project comes with a pre-trained model using the ML-Agents Toolkit.
+To see that behavior in action, just uncheck the `ManualInput` object in the Hierarchy window and check the `MLAgents` object.
+Then hit **Play** in the Unity Editor.

 #### Train

+You can also train the arm yourself.
 Detailed instructions on how to train using the ML-Agents Toolkit can be found on the [ml-agents repo](https://github.com/Unity-Technologies/ml-agents/blob/0.15.1/docs/Training-ML-Agents.md).

 To start training, just run this command:

 `mlagents-learn ur3_config.yaml --run-id=[YOUR RUN ID] --train`

-Then, press `play` in Unity.
+Then, press **Play** in the Unity Editor.

 As the training runs, a `models` and a `summaries` folder will be automatically created in the root level of this project.
 As you might guess, the `models` folder stores the trained model files, and the `summaries` folder stores the event files where Tensorflow writes logs.